Frequently Asked Questions

 Can we nominate somewhere else not on the list to plant trees?

-We have a sample list of where trees can be planted – but if there is somewhere else then we will need to asses if it is possible.
+We have a sample list of where trees can be planted – but if there is somewhere else then we can assess if it is possible.

 When will the trees be planted?